EFX Orientations of Multigraphs: EFX Orientations

-Begin by setting $\pi = \pi'$.
-Let $U$ denote the set of edges between $i, j$ that are not oriented by $\pi'$.
-Theorem~\ref{thm:2agents} implies the existence of an EFX allocation $X = (X_i, X_j)$ of $U$ to agents $i, j$ in which $j$ does not envy $i$ (i.e. $u_j(X_j) \geq u_j(X_i)$).
-Note that $X$ is necessarily an orientation because it allocates edges between two vertices to those two vertices.
-We let $\pi$ orient the edges in $U$ according to $X$, and let $\pi_i, \pi_j$ denote the resulting bundles of agents $i, j$, respectively.
+Set $\pi = \pi'$ and let $U$ denote the set of edges between $i, j$ that are not oriented by $\pi'$.
+Theorem~\ref{thm:2vertices} implies the existence of an EFX allocation $X = (X_i, X_j)$ of $U$ to vertices $i, j$ in which $j$ does not envy $i$.
+Note that $X$ is an orientation because it allocates edges between $i, j$ to $i, j$.
+Let $\pi$ orient the edges in $U$ according to $X$, and $\pi_i, \pi_j$ denote the resulting bundles of vertices $i, j$, respectively.